 The gradation system has not been able to show the accurate marking of an individual and we can only judge the students on the basis of the grades that they have achieved instead of the accurate ability.

-How to calculate CGPA?
+How to calculate CGPA or Convert CGPA?

 CGPA is the up to date calculation of the overall performance of a student from the time of his or her registration in engineering including Computer and Science Engineering, Mechanical Engineering, Electronics and Communication Engineering.
-The Cumulative Grade Point Average is the weighted average of the marks Obtained by an individual and all the courses registered by the student.
+The Cumulative Grade Point Average is the weighted average of the marks obtained by an individual and all the courses registered by the student.
 The calculations are as follows

 Total marks obtained) / (sum of max marks of each paper)) *100= Something